CONFIRM THE WORM

-Hookworms are intestinal parasites that actually hook themselves into the lining of a dog’s intestinal wall.
-There are three stages in the lifecycle of the hookworm: egg, larvae, and adult.
-The larvae can survive for weeks or even months before they migrate into the dog’s intestines where they infect the dog, become adults, and lay more eggs (American Kennel Club, 2016).
+Hookworms are another form of intestinal parasite.
+They got their names because they hook themselves into the lining of the intestinal wall.
+This parasitic worm has three primary stages of life: egg, larvae, and adult.
+The larvae take weeks or months before they migrate to the intestines where they mature and lay more eggs.
+(American Kennel Club, 2016)

-Hookworms get their name from their mouths that are shaped like hooks, which attach to the intestinal lining.
-They feed off of the little blood vessels, and they are about 0.3 centimeters in length.
+Hookworms have hook-shaped mouths that they use to cling into the intestinal wall.
+They feed off through the blood vessels and can grow for about 0.3 centimeters in adulthood.

 - Failure to gain weight or weight loss